IBC Advanced Alloys (CVE:IB) Shares Down 14.3% – Here’s What Happened

 IBC Advanced Alloys Corp.
-(CVE:IB – Get Free Report)’s share price traded down 14.3% during mid-day trading on Thursday .
-The stock traded as low as C$0.15 and last traded at C$0.18.
-332,217 shares traded hands during trading, an increase of 431% from the average session volume of 62,516 shares.
+(CVE:IB – Get Free Report)’s share price traded down 14.3% during trading on Thursday .
+The company traded as low as C$0.15 and last traded at C$0.18.
+332,217 shares were traded during mid-day trading, an increase of 431% from the average session volume of 62,516 shares.
 The stock had previously closed at C$0.21.

 IBC Advanced Alloys Stock Down 14.3%